 It is then unsurprising that more and more of us are buying into the benefits of the 3-Gen holiday, indeed according to a survey by Sainsbury’s Travel Insurance, 12.5million Brits went on one in 2014.
 A trip away together is an unrivalled way to build bonds, strengthen relationships and create the kind of memories that’ll last long, long after those bags have been unpacked back home.
 Like me, your kids might even still be reminiscing about it all some 30 odd years on.

-• Encourage the grandparents to show the younger generation traditional activities or share their knowledge – whether it’s skimming stones, building a shelter in the woods or talking about different types of birds and trees.
+Encourage the grandparents to show the younger generation traditional activities or share their knowledge – whether it’s skimming stones, building a shelter in the woods, chilling in the log cabin hot tub or talking about different types of birds and trees.
 Being one step removed, grandparents can often make subjects that would be dismissed as boring coming from parents, more exciting.

 About the author: Liat Hughes Joshi is a London-based parenting journalist and author.
 She has written for a range of national newspapers, magazines and websites, including The Daily Telegraph, The Guardian, The Sunday Times, The Huffington Post and Mother and Baby Magazine.
 Liat is the author of New Old-fashioned Parenting and How to Unplug Your Child, both published by Summersdale in 2015, as well as Raising Children: The Primary Years (Pearson/ Prentice Hall).